-The varying degrees to which participants benefit from media spaces also create an asymmetry not typically discussed in the media space literature.
-We know that a collaborative technology "never provides the same benefit to every group member" [17]; media spaces are no different.
+The varying degrees to which participants benefit from media spaces also create a form of asymmetry that is not typically discussed in the media space literature.
+We know that a collaborative technology "never provides the same benefit to every group member" [16]; media spaces are no different.

-One cross-cultural installation of a document-based media space uncovered an asymmetry of benefit, caused at least in part by the inability of the media to "transcend social boundaries" [7].
-This asymmetry of benefit drove participants at one site to sever the network connection and re-engineer their own local version of the media space.
+One cross-cultural installation of a document-based media space uncovered an asymmetry of benefit, caused at least in part by the inability of the media to "transcend social boundaries" [6].
+This asymmetry of benefit drove participants at one of the sites to sever the network connection and re-engineer their own local version of the media space.

-Research has also shown that communication patterns vary according to work relationships; more communication, for example, travels down the organizational hierarchy than in the reverse direction [19].
-Although many media spaces were used primarily by close work colleagues within a relatively flat organizational hierarchy (e.g., [32]), other media spaces were used across multiple levels of organizational hierarchies (e.g., [10, 16]).
+Research has also shown that communication patterns vary according to work relationships; more communication, for example, travels down the organizational hierarchy than in the reverse direction [17].
+Although many media spaces were used primarily by close work colleagues within a relatively flat organizational hierarchy (e.g., [28]), other media spaces were used across multiple levels of organizational hierarchies (e.g., [9], [15]).
 One might speculate, then, that there was an asymmetry of benefit of media spaces among individuals at different locations within this hierarchy.